Date of Graduation

 PWs were implemented on two inpatient medical-surgical wards with regular audits occurring to ensure compliance.
 Nurses and patients were surveyed randomly to determine perceptions of the effect of PWs on interdisciplinary communication.
 Press-Ganey scores related to “nurses kept me informed” were evaluated pre-intervention, two months after implementation, and then again at four months.
 Results of Press-Ganey scores showed improvement two months after implementation that decreased slightly at four months.
 More importantly, surveys of nurses and patients revealed the PWs increased reports of satisfaction with interdisciplinary communication.
 This project supports the CNL role of client advocate in that it works to improve patient outcomes and encourages the patient to be active participants in their healthcare.

 Karn, Cheryl, "The use of personalized whiteboards in the inpatient acute care setting and their effect on patient and nurses perception of communication" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 291.